-A: The easy answer is “yes”.
+A: The easy answer is “no”.

-The domestic water comes from Lake Erie, but is treated to municipal standards.
+The domestic water comes from Lake Erie, but is treated (in theory) to municipal standards.
 Toronto, Buffalo, Niagara Falls, Hamilton all can (more or less) say the same thing, but are all downstream of us too.
 Meanwhile plastic water bottles fill landfills, don’t have stringent standards to meet, and nobody’s taxes ever seem to decline.

 Lake Erie is truly a Great Lake in every sense.
 If you are not familiar with it, it does demand respect.
 Swimming, playing, and generally enjoying the Lake off our sandy beach is plenty safe with proper adult supervision and common sense.

-Being the southernmost and shallowest Great Lake, Erie is also credited with being the warmest — averaging in the 70’s (degrees fahrenheit) and not unusual to be 80*f plus by the shore mid July through August.
+Being the southernmost and shallowest Great Lake, Erie is also credited with being the warmest — averaging in the 70’s (degrees Fahrenheit) and not unusual to be 80*f plus by the shore mid July through August.
 However, shallow can mean waves when there’s wind.